kubernetes/website/content/en/docs/concepts/configuration/liveness-readiness-startup-probes.md

 Liveness probes determine when to restart a container.
 For example, liveness probes could catch a deadlock, where an application is running, but unable to make progress.

-If a Pod fails health-checks continuously, the Kubernetes terminates the Pod and starts a new one.
+If a container fails its liveness probe repeatedly, the kubelet restarts the container.

 Liveness probes do not wait for readiness probes to succeed.
 If you want to wait before executing a liveness probe you should use initialDelaySeconds or a startupProbe.